Irindul-zz/StatsShiny/README.md

 # Wilcoxon signed-rank test

-Statistic test for a Mathematics class in Polytech Lyon
+Statistic test for a mathematics class in Polytech Lyon

 ## The application